lcdamy/backend_alight_challenge/README.md

 ## 🧾 Description

-This is a backend API for the ALIGHT Challenge, developed using TypeScript.

----
+This is a backend API for the ALIGHT Challenge, built with TypeScript.
+The project features integrated CI/CD pipeline, see the Actions tab for workflow details.
+You can run the API locally by following the setup instructions below, or use Docker Compose to quickly start both the backend and its frontend.
+Clone the repo, set up your environment, and get started!

 ## 🔗 Live Preview

 You can view a live version of this api here:
 👉 [https://backend-alight-challenge.onrender.com](https://backend-alight-challenge.onrender.com)

----

 ## 🚀 Getting Started